What is the difference between DBE, MBE, and WBE Certification?

 Do I have to submit all the required paperwork in the DBE Application Supporting Documents Checklist?

 Yes, you must submit all the documents that are applicable to you and your firm.
 The file is not considered complete until all supporting documents are received.
 Failure to submit all documents can delay the certification process.

 Why do I need to send all these supporting documents?

 We have to ascertain not only who owns the company, but also who controls it on a daily basis.
-Additionally, we have to check Personal Net Worth and company size in order to comply with Federal Regulations.
-Supporting documentation is also needed on file to support any verification decisions.
-Personal financial information is confidential to the SBE Program and may not be disclosed otherwise by us, even in response to a Freedom of Information request.
+Additionally, we have to verify the Personal Net Worth and company size in order to comply with federal regulations.
+Personal financial information is confidential to the DBE Program and may not be disclosed otherwise by us, even in response to a Freedom of Information Act request.

 If my business is certified as a DBE, what’s next?

 Getting certified is just the first step!